 7. Al Ghazali lived and wrote his greatest work there

 One of the most famous scholars in Islamic history, Imam Abu Hamid Al-Ghazali, spent a period of his life in Masjid Al-Aqsa where he wrote what is widely regarded as his greatest work, the Ihyaa Ulum Al-Din (The Revival of Religious Sciences).
 A building in the masjid marks the site of his old room.

 8. It has been burnt down

 Muslim Hands has been working with the Al-Aqsa Waqf since 2008, carrying out vital restoration and maintenance work.
-We've been given the opportunity to complete a lighting project, illuminating a large area of the Al-Aqsa site, making it safer for worshipers and improving the overall aesthetic.
+We've been given the opportunity to complete a lighting project, illuminating the entire Qibali Masjid Grand Prayer Hall with a brand-new state-of-the-art lighting system.